SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-these-arent-the-droids-you-are-looking-for-a-guide-to-obfuscation.markdown

 ---
 layout: post
-title: These aren&rsquo;t the Droids you are looking for - A guide to obfuscation
+title: These are not the Droids you are looking for - A guide to obfuscation
 date: '2012-06-29 22:19:23'
 tags:
-- ramblings
 - tutorials-resources
 - windows-phone
 ---